-- Either email, fax or post the form to Enrolment Services;
+- Either email or post the form to Flinders Connect:

 - Your application will be provided to the appropriate School/Faculty for approval.
-Once your approval has been received Enrolment Services will process your application into the appriopriate Cross Institutional course.
+Once your approval has been received Enrolment Services will process your application into the appropriate Cross Institutional course.

 - Enrolment Services will notify you of the decision and advise you of your Student ID No (if you are a new student).
-You will then be required to activate your FAN (Flinders Authentication Name) by creating a secure password and enrolling online in your topic(s) via the Student Information System.
-Instructions to do this are detailed in the 2014 Commencing Enrolment Guide (PDF 3MB)
+You will then be required to activate your FAN (Flinders Authentication Name) by creating a secure password and enrolling online in your topic(s) via the Student System.
+See Access the Student System for detailed instructions.

 You must ensure you are enrolled and have submitted a CAF (Commonwealth supported students only) by the census date.
 Flinders University cannot accept an enrolment after the census date.